-There has never been a better time to enter the condominium management profession as demand for licensed managers far outweighs the supply.
+There has never been a better time to enter the condominium management profession, as demand for licensed managers far outweighs the supply.
 As of 2021, there are almost 12,000 condominium corporations in Ontario, but only 3,441 licensed managers to service them.
 Whether you are a student in school, just entering the workforce, or considering a second career, there may be a place for you in condominium management.
-This page provides some information to help you assess condominium management as a potential career.
+This page provides information to help you assess condominium management as a potential career.

 As the name suggests, the role of the condominium manager (or company providing management services) is to "manage" the condominium community and exercise delegated powers and duties on behalf of the condominium corporation or its board of directors.
 The condominium manager is responsible for running what can be a multi-million dollar not-for-profit corporation, managing tens of millions in assets (the condo units), and requires specialized knowledge in building components, project management, finance, law, insurance, and customer service.

-The management firm and manager provide operational, financial, and administrative support to the condominium community including the coordination of various services the condo requires such as security, housekeeping, landscaping, mechanical maintenance, fire safety maintenance, just to name just a few.
+The management firm and manager provide operational, financial, and administrative support to the condominium community, including coordinating various services the condo requires, such as security, housekeeping, landscaping, mechanical maintenance, and fire safety maintenance, just to name just a few.
 A condominium manager's responsibilities may include some or all of the following:

-The needs of a condominium community are varied and depend on several things, including size and type of condominium, age of building or buildings, demographics, and the status of the building components (mechanical, electrical, etc.), workload, etc. In some cases, the condominium corporation will directly employ the manager, but often they will hire a condominium management services firm.
-The form of management service provided varies and should be tailored to the specific needs of each condominium community.
-Depending on the anticipated workload, this could range from simply providing a condominium manager on a drop-in or part-time basis to providing some combination of a manager assisted by a full or part-time administrative assistant, or assistants, and/or an assistant condo manager(s).
+The needs of a condominium community are varied and depend on several things, including size and type of condominium, age of building or buildings, demographics, the status of the building components (mechanical, electrical, etc.), workload, etc. In some cases, the condominium corporation will directly employ the manager, but often they will hire a condominium management services firm.
+The form of management service varies and should be tailored to the specific needs of each condominium community.
+Depending on the anticipated workload, this could range from simply providing a condominium manager on a drop-in or part-time basis to giving some combination of a manager assisted by a full or part-time administrative assistant, or assistants, and/or an assistant condo manager(s).
 Each plays a vital role in the delivery of service, summarized as follows: